Quickstart: Code analysis for C/C++

 You can search long lists of warning messages and you can filter warnings in multi-project solutions.

-To filter warnings by title or warning id: Enter the keyword in the Filter text box.
+To filter warnings by title or warning ID: Enter the keyword in the search box.

 To filter warnings by severity: By default, code analysis messages are assigned a severity of Warning.
 You can assign the severity of one or more messages as Error in a custom rule set.
-Choose either Warning or Error to display only the messages that are assigned the respective severity.
-Choose All to display all messages.
+On the Severity column of the Error List, choose the drop-down arrow and then the filter icon.
+Choose Warning or Error to display only the messages that are assigned the respective severity.
+Choose Select All to display all messages.